MicrosoftDocs/dynamics365smb-docs/business-central/across-how-find-posted-documents-without-income-document-records.md

 2. In the **Incoming Documents** page, select the incoming document record that you want to connect to posted document found, and then choose the **OK** button.
 3. In the **Posted Documents without Incoming Document** page, the selected incoming document record is now connected to the posted document, as you can see in the **Incoming Document Files** FactBox.

-If a relevant incoming document record does not exist in the **Incoming Documents** page, then you can create it.
+If a relevant incoming document record does not exist on the **Incoming Documents** page, then you can create it.
 For more information, see [Create Incoming Document Records](across-how-create-income-document-records.md).

 ## See Also
 [Process Incoming Documents](across-process-income-documents.md)